 Identity Authentication for the Legal Entity is not applicable for the issuance of an OOR vLEI Credential.

-Authorized vLEI Requestor (AVR) Identity Verification
+Legal Entity Authorized Representative (LAR) Identity Verification

-Identity Assurance and Identity Authentication for the AVR are specified in section 6.3 of the Legal Entity vLEI Credential Governance Framework.
+Identity Assurance and Identity Authentication for the LARs are specified in section 6.3 of the Legal Entity vLEI Credential Governance Framework.

 OOR Person Identity Verification